coderskm/coderskm/README.md

-- 🔭 I’m currently working on FullStack Web Development.
+- 🔭 I’m currently learning web development.
 - 🌱 I’m currently learning Javascript and other tech related stuff.
 - 👯 I’m currently looking for a job.
 - 🤔 I look for help when required.
-- 💬 Ask me about Python, C++, Javascript, Web Development and other cool stuffs.
+- 💬 I love discussion on useful or fun stuffs.
-- 📫 How to reach me: [Twitter - @coderskm_jsx](https://twitter.com/coderskm_jsx)
+- 📫 How to reach me: [Twitter - @_coderskm](https://twitter.com/_coderskm)

 ### Welcome to my Github account !!!